wviechtb/scrum-club/topics.md

 * tools/approaches for writing papers with many co-authors
 * scripting (via the command line / terminal)
 * mind mapping software
+* R (and other software) for big data
+* data visualization using Tableau